bee-produced/bee-built/bee.persistent/README.md

 > ⚠️ Favour `@Component` over the `@Repository` annotation as the latter one can introduce unexpected side effects on non Spring Data repositories.

-> ⚠️ Each entity in `lib.data` requires a repository even when it is not explicitly used.
-Without it, the internal metamodel of `lib.data` will be incomplete,  which may lead to unexpected exceptions when the entity is referenced by another, for example by a relationship.
+> ⚠️ Each entity in `bee.persistent` requires a repository even when it is not explicitly used.
+Without it, the internal metamodel of `bee.persistent` will be incomplete,  which may lead to unexpected exceptions when the entity is referenced by another, for example by a relationship.

 ### Create Simple Queries

-`lib.data`'s repository API is quite comparable to Spring Data's [`CrudRepository`](https://docs.spring.io/spring-data/data-commons/docs/current/api/org/springframework/data/repository/CrudRepository.html).
-A notable difference, however, is that there is no universal `save`  method for persisting and updating; `lib.data` explicitly provides a  `persist` method for entering new entities and an `update` method for  the operation of the same name.
+`bee.persistent`'s repository API is quite comparable to Spring Data's [`CrudRepository`](https://docs.spring.io/spring-data/data-commons/docs/current/api/org/springframework/data/repository/CrudRepository.html).
+A notable difference, however, is that there is no universal `save`  method for persisting and updating; `bee.persistent` explicitly provides a  `persist` method for entering new entities and an `update` method for  the operation of the same name.

 ```kotlin
 var collectionId: Long = -1